 Home inspection is not a four-letter word but for many, it may as well be.
 This critical part of the home buying experience can often make or break the deal, and it tends to create anxiety on both sides of the aisle.
-However, knowing exactly what takes place during an inspection will help relieve some of the worry and put perspective into the process.
+However, knowing exactly what takes place during a home inspectionwill help relieve some of the worry and put perspective into the process.

-Recommended for anyone serious about a home purchase, this two- to four-hour examination of a home reveals the inner workings of the house and may provide additional facts for negotiation on the final price.
+Recommended for anyone serious about a home purchase, this two- to four-hour examination reveals the inner workings of the houseand may provide additional facts for negotiation on the final price.
 Based on the findings, the potential buyer can go back to the seller and ask for concessions on the price or ask that certain items be fixed prior to closing.

 Both the potential buyer and the seller may be concerned leading up to and during an inspection.
 Some sellers will actually hire a home inspector prior to listing a house to address existing problems to reduce the likelihood of surprises during the home buyer’s inspection.